Nothing like the Holidays: Plot

 Edy is now alone in the kitchen, drinking.
 Jesse and Mauricio return home and join their father, each drinking to their own little problems.
 Edy, decides to do one last thing for Anna and finally cut down that tree so the three go outside and secure the tree to a chain that is connected to the rear bumper of Edy's car.
 Edy guns the engine but the rear bumper comes off and he crashes into a parked car, injuring himself.

 Anna calls the ambulance and Edy is rushed off to the hospital.
 Before the ambulance leaves, Sarah runs out to Anna and hands her all of Edy's medications since she's the only one who knows how serious his health is.
 The whole family is at the hospital to check on Edy.
 It turns out that Edy has cancer, it's serious but he's being treated for it.
 Anna finally realizes that Edy was not cheating on her, and that the Susan that Edy was talking to was actually his oncologist.
 The couple make their peace and profess love for each other, and then Anna smacks Edy for being stupid and not telling her sooner.

 Back at the house, Anna is teaching Roxanna and Sarah how to cook with moderate success.
 Roxanna gets a call from her agent, and when she returns, it appears as she has not gotten the part.
 Outside the house, Ozzy comes by to talk to Roxanna and she reveals that she actually did get the part, but it wasn't a very big part anyway, and she thought it would be best to stick with her family during these times, so she turned down the part.

 Jesse visits Marissa to drop off some Christmas presents and to apologize for his behavior the previous night.
 She forgives him, but she has a relationship with Fernando now and a happy family life.
 Jesse concedes and wishes her a happy life.
 After leaving, Jesse sits on a park bench, making a call to Lenny's parents to tell them about their son and how he died so he can get closure and move on.

-After discharge from the hospital, Edy takes Jesse to his store, Jesse has decided to take up the family business instead of going back to Iraq.
+After being discharged from the hospital, Edy takes Jesse to the family store.